OBOAcademy/obook/docs/tutorial/fhkb.md

 ## 0.2 Reporting Errors

 This manual will almost certainly contain errors, defects and infelicities.
-Do report them torobert. stevens@manchester.ac.uk.
-Supplying chapter, section and some actual context in the form of words will help in fixing any of these issues.
+Do report them to robert.stevens@manchester.ac.uk supplying chapter, section and some actual context in the form of words will help in fixing any of these issues.

 ## 0.3 Acknowledgements

 As well as the author list, many people have contributed to this work.
 Any contribution, such as reporting bugs etc., is rewarded by an acknowledgement of contribution (in alphabetical order) when the authors get around to adding them:

 - Graham Goff;
 - Matthew Horridge;